 Placental abruption occurs when the placenta partly or completely separates from the inner wall of the uterus before delivery.
 This can decrease or block the baby's supply of oxygen and nutrients and cause heavy bleeding in the mother.

 Placental abruption often happens suddenly.
-Left untreated, it endangers both the mother and baby.
+Left untreated, it endangers both the mother and the baby.

 Placental abruption is most likely to occur in the last trimester of pregnancy, especially in the last few weeks before birth.
 Signs and symptoms of placental abruption include:

 - Abdominal pain